fschuhi/Digital-Garden-Workbench/README.md

 * reindex transcripts
 * generate link sections (for transcript pages, for paragraphs, for citations on index entry pages)
 * generate plain paragraph descriptions lists
-* create top 10 backlinks on index entry pages
+* create top 10 backlinks for talks and transcript paragraphs on index entry pages
-* manage breadcrumbs in summaries
+* manage breadcrumbs in talks
 * paginate new talk transcripts
-* update summaries from transcript decorations
+* update talks from transcript decorations
-* create skeleton notes for talk summaries
+* create skeleton notes for talk talks
 * handle diacritics
 * transform tools to transformation tools to make the markdown uniform across all talks